syncfusion-content/maui-docs/MAUI/Scheduler/month-view.md

 {% endhighlight %}
 {% endtabs %}

+N>
+* The data template selector is experiencing more performance issues, when creating template views and there is a delay in loading.

 ## Month cell appearance

 The month cell can be customized by using the `MonthView` property of the `SfScheduler.`